 The Vision 2030 announcement in April 2016 brought many changes across Saudi Arabia as the Kingdom took moves to diversify the economy away from oil.
-The changes and updates saw focus on building the private sector and emerging industries.
+The changes and updates saw a focus on building the private sector and emerging industries.
 There were updates in licensing to appeal to foreign investment and moves to increase the Saudi workforce.
 As we enter 2017, we look at the most noticeable updates and hear from our CEO, Zaid Al Mashari, with his comments.

 Unlike other countries in the Gulf Region, where much of the mining infrastructure remains underdeveloped, Ras Al-Khair City produces significant commercial scale.
-So much so that the Saudi government sees mining becoming the third pillar of the economy after petroleum and petrochemicals.
+So much so that the Saudi government sees mining as becoming the third pillar of the economy after petroleum and petrochemicals.
 By 2020, Ras Al-Khair City is expected to double its current output and contribute $26 billion (SR97 billion) to the GDP.

 CEO comment – “Whilst Ras Al-Khair Industrial City has seen rapid growth over the last 8 years, the building work has not stopped, there are still multiple tenders out for the construction of Phase B of the city.
 There are many opportunities here for foreign investment.”

 There were a number of government initiatives announced last year to improve the current housing availability.
 In March, the Saudi government signed agreements with South Korea and a Saudi-South Korean consortium to develop 100,000 housing units in northern Riyadh over a 10 year period.
-Foreign companies were invited to tender for the affordable housing project with companies from the UK, France and China among those.
+Foreign companies were invited to tender for the affordable housing project with companies from the UK, France, and China among those.

 Riyadh, as the capital and largest city of Saudi Arabia, is a key area point for both travel and trade.
 King Fahad Road and King Abdullah Street are popular areas for business with a number of key commercial properties based in these two locations.
 Large shopping malls have a strong presence in Riyadh and comprise the majority of consumer interest, offering extensive retail opportunities for foreign investment.